 No one said forever.

-Think about that for a second — every $100/month extra that you spend, you need another $30,000 in savings.
+For every dollar you want to spend with retirement income, for example, you need to save and invest $25, if you’re following the 4% Rule.
+Think about that for a second — every $100/month extra that you spend, you need another $30,000 in savings to reach financial independence.

-A slightly more creative answer is to rent out a room in your home to a housemate.
+You could rent out a spare bedroom in your home to a housemate.
 Even better, you could segment off part of your home to be self-contained, and rent it either short-term (e.g. on Airbnb) or long-term as an income suite.

-For a truly powerful solution, you could “house hack” a multifamily property.
+For a truly powerful solution, you could house hack a multifamily property.
 This form of house hacking involves buying a multi-unit building, moving into one of the units, and leasing out the other(s) to pay the mortgage, repairs, and other housing expenses.
-If you don’t think it’s possible, read how one ordinary insurance underwriter house hacked with a suburban duplex.
+If you don’t think it’s possible, read how one ordinary insurance underwriter house hacked a suburban duplex.